AM to AM conversion

-In a VED: a linearizer is a device that improves the AM to AM and AM to PM conversion of a VED.
-The use of a linearizer reduces the intermodulation distortion, spectral regrowth and noise power ration (NPR).
+In an amplifier, a linearizer is a device that improves the AM to AM and AM to PM conversion of an amplifier by compensating for the deviations from linear phase and gain of the amplifier.
+The use of a linearizer reduces the intermodulation distortion, spectral regrowth and noise power ratio (NPR).

 A crossed-field microwave oscillator tube containing concentric cylinders; the inner cylinder is the cathode and the outer cylinder is an anode that contains embedded resonant cavities.
 A strong axial magnetic field causes a cloud of electrons to orbit between the cathode and the anode.
 The RF voltages across gaps in the resonators modulate the velocities of the electrons.
 This causes the orbiting electrons to form into “spokes” that rotate around the tube axis.
 As the spokes of electrons rotate past the resonator gaps, they induce currents that excite the cavities.
 The RF voltages build up to large levels.
 High power output is obtained at moderately high efficiency.

 Match refers to the VSWR or reflection characteristics looking into a port of a microwave device.
 A good match is where the VSWR is very nearly equal to one.
 See VSWR.